boynet/cf-logdna-worker/README.md

 copy index.js content into your worker change myApp and myHostName into whatever you want, read the logdna [Ingest API](https://docs.logdna.com/v1.0/reference#api)

-* requestsPerBatch - how many requests to maximum batch per request
+* maxRequestsPerBatch - how many requests to maximum batch per sending, by default it send all the batched requests once per 10 seconds
-* maxRequestsAge - how much time to maximum old requests in the memory before sending it

 ## about compiledPass